Venom37222/ILU/README.md

 # ILU
-Source code of the I Love U malware
+Source code of the ILU Malware in C++